angelicaCruz/SimpleMEToolGuide/DevGuide.md

 </p>

 4. Modify **MEConfigNetwork.ini** accordingly to your server's IP address.
-   This file needs to correct as it will be the same for every build regardless of the target device.
+   This file needs to be correct and it will be the same for every build regardless of the target device.

 ## Use METoolkit
 Below is a sample code where **Collaboration Module** is used.